 Physical activity is essential to keep our bodies healthy and fit.
-This applies to all human beings irrespective of age or gender.
+This applies to all human beings irrespective of age or gender, with families working to improve kids fitness.
 Being active is very important, especially at a young age.
-There was a time when kids used to love playing outdoor games so much that the parents thought of ways to get their kids back to the house on time.
+There was a time when kids loved playing outdoor games so much that the parents thought of ways to get their kids back to the house on time.
 Because of all those physical activities, kids used to be fit, active, and healthy.

 Well, nowadays, the scenario is different.
-In most houses, outdoor games are replaced by mobile, television, PS, Xbox, etc. Too much of these games have an ill effect on kids.
+In most houses, outdoor games are replaced by mobile, television, PS., Xbox, etc. Too many of these games have an ill effect on kids.
 It hampers their eyes as well as body postures.
-Besides this, sitting in front of these devices does not involve any kind of physical activity.
-The only muscle that is developed by playing these games is that of our fingers.
+Besides, sitting in front of these devices does not involve physical activity.
+The only muscle developed by playing these games is that of our fingers.
 This inactivity further results in stiffness and lack of flexibility in kids.
 Lack of vitamin D and B-12 has become very common in kids.

 Similarly, another most common health problem seen in today’s generation is obesity.
 Yes, it’s true.
 Most of the kids eat food while watching television.
 This hampers their digestion.
 Lack of physical activity is another reason for obesity in kids.

-Kids Physical Activity: 8 Easy Ways to Improve Your Kid’s Fitness
+8 Surprisingly Easy Ways to Improve Kids Fitness

 Sedentary and lack of physical activity in childhood hampers adulthood also.
 Individuals who lacked physical activity in their youth tend to carry forward the same habits and have higher chances of depression, diabetes, and heart diseases.

 So, if you are a parent who is worried about your kid’s physical fitness, then this article can be of great help.
-Getting your kid involved in any physical activity does not means he/she has to be a football or basketball champion.
-If you want your kid to be physically active, you have to put an extra effort to shift your kid’s interest from playing video or mobile games to going for a walk, playing an outdoor sport, cycling, etc.
+Getting your kid involved in any physical activity does not mean they have to be a football or basketball champion.
+If you want your kid to be physically active, you have to put an extra effort into shifting your kid’s interest from playing video or mobile games to going for a walk, playing an outdoor sport, cycling, etc.

 Below we have discussed eight simple ways by which you can improve your child’s physical fitness and overall development.